projecttacoma/cqm-parsers/README.md

 Starting with version **2.0.0** released on !!date!!, cqm-parsers versioning has the format **X.Y.Z**, where:

-* **X** maps to a version of QDM.
-See the table below to see the existing mapping to QDM versions.
+* **X** maps to a version of the CQL-based HQMF IG.
+See the table below to see the existing mapping to CQL-based HQMF IG versions.

   | X | CQL-based HQMF IG|
   | --- | --- |